talyaron/FullStack_March-2024/04 - TypeScript/10 - Arrays - 13-06-2024/HomePuzzles/instructions.md

 Input:  arr[] = [2, 2,2, 8, 5, 6, 8, 8, 8]
 Output: arr[] = [8, 2, 5,  6] // 8 came 4 times 2 came 2 times 5 came 1 time 6 came 1 time

+Hint: write another function that counts instances of a number in an array, and use it.